Koenkk/zigbee2mqtt.io/docs/devices/GL-S-014P.md

 ---
-title: "EGLO 900024 control via MQTT"
+title: "Gledopto GL-S-014P control via MQTT"
-description: "Integrate your EGLO 900024 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Gledopto GL-S-014P via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2022-12-01T15:07:19
+addedAt: 2023-11-01T18:54:40
 pageClass: device-page
 ---